Ivorforce/Monoteny/README.md

 There is a reasonable reason no other language has yet attempted this: Shape resolving can be as hard as executing the program itself.
 It seems impossible to devise a system that could possibly cover every use-case.
 Without one, the language quickly falls apart.

 Luckily, we know how to solve hard problems in a readable and approachable way.
-It's coding.
+It's programming.

 TenLang takes this to heart: Generic types are resolved with user code at compile time.
-The code itself follows TenLang syntax, so it is unnecessary to learn a separate complicated language.
-I hope this truly covers all (computable) use-cases.
+The code is TenLang, so it is unnecessary to learn a separate language paradigm.

 ## Roadmap